Ingredient Comparison

 Vegetable Oil

-Use Butter when you need it for any margarine recipe, baking, biscuits.
-Use Vegetable Oil when you need it for cakes, cookies, frying.
+Butter is listed for any margarine recipe, baking, biscuits and cookies.
+Vegetable Oil is listed for cakes, cookies, frying and muffins.

 A solid dairy fat made from churned cream, used in baking, cooking, and as a spread.
 Adds richness, flavor, and tenderness to baked goods.